SUMMARY OF THE CORPORATE RISK POLICIES

-The policy also contains the guidelines of an information technology governance and management model that is common throughout the Group, based on the creation of a Global IT Governance Committee, which will supervise compliance of information technology within the Group, including the significant aspects of the audits and evaluations of compliance therewith and related action plans.
-It also contemplates the possibility of each IT organisation having its own IT Management Committee or equivalent function.
+The policy also contains the guidelines of an information technology governance model that is common throughout the Group, based on the creation of a Global IT Governance Committee, which will supervise compliance of information technology within the Group, including the significant aspects of the audits and evaluations of compliance therewith and related action plans.

 Cybersecurity Risk Policy

 The Cybersecurity Risk Policy establishes a global framework for the control and management of the cybersecurity risks applicable to all the companies of the Group.
-In particular, it refers to the risks arising from threats and vulnerabilities affecting the Group's control, information technology and communications systems, as well as any other asset forming part of its cyber-infrastructure.
+In particular, it refers to the risks arising from threats and vulnerabilities affecting the Group's control systems or information technology and communications systems, as well as any other asset forming part of its cyber-infrastructure.

 It also establishes the guidelines for a common cybersecurity management model for the entire Group, coordinated by a Cybersecurity Committee and based on the development of global rules and standards to be applied within all the businesses and corporate functions, thus encouraging a strong culture of cybersecurity.

-The Cybersecurity Risk Policy is based upon the following basic principles:
+The Cybersecurity Risk Policy rests upon the following basic principles:

-— Raising awareness among Iberdrola's entire workforce, suppliers and collaborators regarding cybersecurity risks and ensuring that they have the knowledge, skills, experience and technological abilities needed to support the Group's cybersecurity goals.
+— Raising awareness among the entire workforce, suppliers and partners regarding cybersecurity risks and ensuring that they have the knowledge, skills, experience and technological abilities needed to support the Group's cybersecurity goals.

 — Ensuring that the Group's information technology and communications systems have an appropriate level of cybersecurity and cyber-resilience and applying the most advanced standards to those that support the operation of critical cyber-infrastructure.